orocos/rtt_ros_integration/rtt_actionlib/README.md

   given RTT operations so that any RTT component with operations with the right types can be bound to an actionlib service
 * Add action client support.
+* Add a "simple" mode which implememnts a policy like SimpleActionServer